bokse001/Build-you-own-weather-station/README.md

 ## Advanced Extra: combine the webserver and DHT sensor sketch to display the temperature and humidity from your laptop or mobile phone
-- Open both the sketches “nodemcu_bmp_web” and “DHTtester” and find a way to combine the necessary code from DHTtester into the nodemcu_bmp_web examples.
+- Open both the sketches “AdvancedWebServer” and “DHTtester” and find a way to combine the necessary code from DHTtester into the AdvancedWebServer examples.
 - Do not forget to save it under a new name like “my_weatherstation”